moondance-labs/tanssi-docs/builders/deploy/dapp.md

 ## Deploy Your Appchain {: #deploy-your-appchain }

-You're finally ready to take your last step towards preparing your Appchain as it evolves into a ContainerChain deployed through Tanssi!
+You're finally ready to take your last step towards preparing your Appchain as it evolves into an Appchain deployed through Tanssi!
 For this final step, you'll need to submit two transactions: one to register your Appchain on the relay chain and another to register your Appchain on Tanssi.

 To register your Appchain on the relay chain, take the following steps: